Maxim Mamin (ice hockey, born 1995)

-Maxim Vladimirovich Mamin (Максим Владимирович Maмин; born 13 January 1995) is a Russian professional ice hockey forward currently playing for the HC CSKA Moscow in the Kontinental Hockey League (KHL).
+Maxim Vladimirovich Mamin (Максим Владимирович Maмин; born 13 January 1995) is a Russian professional ice hockey forward currently playing for the HC Dynamo Moscow in the Kontinental Hockey League (KHL).
 He was drafted 175th overall in the 2016 NHL Entry Draft by the Florida Panthers.

 Playing career

 He made his professional debut in the Kontinental Hockey League (KHL) with CSKA Moscow during the 2014–15 season.
 He concluded his rookie campaign with 5 goals and 10 points in 39 games.

 On 2 June 2017, Mamin left CSKA and agreed to a two-year, entry-level contract with the Florida Panthers.
 He was then sent to the Panthers AHL affiliate, the Springfield Thunderbirds.
 Mamin was called up to the NHL on 1 January 2018.
 He made his NHL debut on 7 January against the Columbus Blue Jackets before being sent back to the AHL on 12 January.
 Mamin was recalled on 29 January and he recorded his first NHL goal on 22 February 2018, against the Washington Capitals.

 During the 2018–19 season, Mamin appeared in 7 scoreless games with the Panthers.
 Unable to secure a regular role within the roster, Mamin was loaned by the Panthers to former KHL club, CSKA Moscow, for the remainder of the season on 19 November 2018.
 Mamim scored 3 points in 25 games with CSKA, however made his biggest impact in the playoffs, scoring the Championship winning goal for CSKA against Avangard Omsk to claim the Gagarin Cup.

 On 30 April 2019, as an impending restricted free agent by the Panthers, Mamin opted to continue his second stint with CKSA, signing a two-year contract through 2021.